 Rule of Law

-- Our school follows a clear and fair Behaviour Policy where:
+Our school follows a clear and positive Behaviour Policy where:

 - We have high expectations about pupil conduct and this is reflected in our Behaviour Policy.

 - Our class and school rules are integral to the learning and ethos of our school.
-There is a clear reward and sanction policy in place at Prince Rock and a weekly celebration assembly which rewards outstanding contributions made by children both in and out of school, including ‘Stars of the Week’.
+There is a clear reward and sanction policy in place at Prince Rock and a weekly celebration assembly which rewards outstanding contributions made by children both in and out of school, including ‘Stars of the Week’ and 'BLP Star of the Week'.
 These awards are featured in the weekly newsletter.
 For consistent demonstration of our values special rewards are given.
 Pupils are nominated by members of staff and the winners of each category celebrated in termly assemblies, where they receive a trophy to share with their families!

 - Pupils are encouraged to respect the law and our pupils enjoy visits from authorities such as the Police, Fire Service and the armed forces, to help reinforce this message.